Worldwide Photographic Journeys

 Accommodation & Road Transport

-Our fully supported camps includes two man tents, stretcher beds with mattresses and bedding.
-Shared shower and toilet tents will be provided and erected by camp crew.
+Our fully supported camps includes beds with mattresses and bedding inside a shared traditional Ortz (or Tepee tent).
+A shared toilet tent will be provided.
 Delicious meals will be supplied by camp cooks.

-With the exception of the supported camps around the Dukha people, accommodation is in comfortable lodges, hotels and guest houses.
+With the exception of the supported camps around the Tsaatan people, accommodation is in comfortable lodges, hotels and guest houses.

 Walking